Scorhenao/Scorhenao/README.md

 - 🌱 I’m currently learning to being a fullstack sofware developer
 - 💞️ I’m looking to collaborate on projects to improve my experience and skills
 - My native language is spanish but I have a b1 level in english
-- In the world of program I know php, python, css, laravel, bootstrap, javascript, html, git,metodology scrum
+- In the world of program I know php, python, css, laravel, bootstrap, javascript, html, git, metodology scrum